256lights/zb-docs/glossary.md

   A collection of build artifacts and source files, each of which is called a {term}`store object`.

+  The conventional store directory is:

+  - `/opt/zb/store` on Linux and macOS
+  - `C:\zb\store` on Windows

 store object
   A file, directory, or symbolic link that is an immediate child of the {term}`store directory`.